-How to password protect a thumb drive using KakaSoft
+How to password protect a flash drive using USB Security

-When you are looking for an alternative to Bitlocker, KakaSoft should be your go-to encryption software.
+When you are looking for an alternative to Bitlocker, USB Security should be your go-to encryption software.
 KakaSoft offers more flexibility than Bitlocker and is convenient to use.

-Step 1: Download and install KakaSoft from their official page.
+Step 1: Download and install USB Security from our website.

 Step 2: Choose your program and select a drive to encrypt from the target drive disk that is displayed.
 An option to set up a password will appear, and you can now set up the password along with a password hint so that you remember the password later when you need to access the disk.

 That’s about it, and you have successfully encrypted your flash drive.